The Bombay Gazette

-The Bombay Gazette (established in 1789) was among the first English newspapers published from Bombay (now Mumbai), India.
+The Bombay Gazette (established in 1789), also known as Bombay Gazette, was among the first English newspapers published from Bombay (now Mumbai), India.

 History

 Initially found in 1789 as the "Bombay Herald", the newspaper's name was changed to "Bombay Gazette" in 1791.
 It remained the leading paper of the city for a long time and covered important events such as the first session of the Indian National Congress in 1885.
 The Bombay Gazette and Bombay Courier were the earliest English language Indian newspapers published in Bombay (now Mumbai).

 The newspaper continued to be published up to the early 1900s.

 The Bombay Gazette started printing paper on silk from 26 April 1841.

 Surviving copies of the Bombay Gazette can be found in the British Library (Colindale collection).

 Owners and editors

 The owners and editors of Bombay Gazette included the British journalist and politician, James Mackenzie Maclean, Adolphus Pope (1821), Fair (1826), Francis Warden (1827), R. X. Murphy (1833), Grattan Geary (1890), Sir Frank Beaman and Galium (1840).
 It was not unheard of for its proprietors to include British civil servants.

 In 1911, Sir Pherozeshah Mehta and Benjamin Horniman attempted to purchase Bombay Gazette, to counteract the influence of another newspaper The Times of India, and to give a voice to Indian nationalists, but his attempts were thwarted by one of the directors, Sir Frank Beaman, which led Mehta to establish a separate newspaper, The Bombay Chronicle in 1913.